- What is Ethical Hacking?

 A Chance to Wear the “White Hat”

-Ethical hacking offers opportunities for these professionals to deploy their knowledge ethically, where the efforts are directed in service of the greater good.
+Ethical hacking offers opportunities for these professionals to deploy their knowledge ethically, where the efforts are directed in the service of the greater good.
 It makes them feel like they are wearing a white hat.
 That is what ethical hacking is – it is engaging, makes a difference, and has a purpose.

 The Future of Ethical Hacking

-The technology is just going to get better, there is the creation of something fresh daily.
+The technology is just going to get better; there is the creation of something fresh daily.
 While useful for the majority of us, these are also potentially desirable vulnerabilities to a cybercriminal.
-With the rise of the Internet of Things (IoT), we will see trillions of connected devices and companies moving to cloud-based storage, which can only mean one thing – ethical hackers will need to ensure millions of terabytes worth of data.
+With the rise of the Internet of Things (IoT), we will see trillions of connected devices and companies moving to cloud-based storage, which can only mean one thing: ethical hackers will need to ensure millions of terabytes worth of data.
 They will also be up against adversarial attacks on AI and ML systems, and the latent decryption powers of emerging quantum computing.

 There is a lot of potential in the future for ethical hackers, however, it is equally challenging.
-Their role continues to change with time, and new technology.
+Their role continues to change with time and new technology.
 This field is for life-long learners who thrive in an ever-evolving ecosystem and those who are prepared to ride that fast crest of the wave.
 With their distinct set of skills, they have become important security defenders in the fast-evolving digital world and are shoring up security controls with a range of emerging platforms, which also include digital currencies and blockchain technologies.